 Fire Suppression System and Plaster Repair in the Mansion

 In an effort to maintain the highest standards of care and safety, the mansion will be closed January 1 – February 29, 2020 while a new fire suppression system is installed and repairs to plaster are made.
 These projects are important to the conservation and preservation of the home and require many skilled technicians.
-The entire site will temporarily close from January 1 – January 31, 2020 and the grounds and visitor center will reopen to the public free of charge on February 1.
+The entire site, including the grounds, will temporarily close from January 1 – January 31, 2020.
+The grounds and visitor center will reopen to the public free of charge on February 1.
 Free admission will be offered to visitors February 1 – 29, 2020.

 Garden Restoration Project